Subscriptions

 How Subscriptions Work

-- Filter matching — each subscription’s filter is compared against the commit’s operations; this includes subscriptions in other repos that are configured to watch the source repo
+- Filter matching — each subscription’s filter is compared against the operations; this includes subscriptions in other repos that are configured to watch the source repo

 - Retry — failed deliveries are retried with exponential backoff